shmulik-willinger/behavioral_cloning/writeup.md

 ---
 ## Collecting the Training Set

 To capture good driving behavior, I first recorded a couple of laps on track one using center lane driving.
 Each recording epoch consist of 3 images represent 3 cameras on the vehicle.
+Having 3 images for each epoch halpping collecting more data, and will help teach the network how to steer back to the center and correct wrong behaviors.

-Here is an example image of center lane driving, from the look of the three cameras:
+Here is an example of how center lane driving looks from all the three cameras:

 Left camera              |  Center camera | Right camera :---------------------:|:---------------------:|:---------------------:
 ![]( https://github.com/shmulik-willinger/behavioral_cloning/blob/master/readme_img/left_2017_08_13_15_56_31_426.jpg?raw=true)  |  ![]( https://github.com/shmulik-willinger/behavioral_cloning/blob/master/readme_img/center_2017_08_13_15_56_31_426.jpg?raw=true) |  ![]( https://github.com/shmulik-willinger/behavioral_cloning/blob/master/readme_img/right_2017_08_13_15_56_31_426.jpg?raw=true)

-To aim for 'center of the road' driving, I recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to correct wrong behaviors.
+In order to use the left and right images I needed to add a correction factor for the center-steering measurment, in order to  create adjusted steering measurements for the side camera images

 Some of the interesting challenges on the tracks including driving in the sharp curves, different texture and different borders of the road, and the second Track is also different from the first one.
 In order to train the car to drive on all of them I repeated the collection process on all the tracks and laps.
 Driving in the simulator is pretty difficult in some curves.

+I collected data of center lane driving from 5 laps, and some extra data for 'recovery driving from the sides', with special data recording driving smoothly  around 10 sharp curves.

 After the collection process, I had X number of data points images to start with.